HPLC detector types: Principle in their working

 HPLC Detector types

-Refractive index detectors; These are detectors which measure the change of refractive index of the eluant from the column with respect to pure mobile phase.
-They have several disadvantages like lack of high sensitivity, non suitability for gradient elution, and also require strict temperature control ±0.001oC to operate at their highest sensitivity.
+Refractive index detectors; These are detectors that measure the change of the refractive index of the eluant from the column with respect to the pure mobile phase.
+They have several disadvantages like lack of high sensitivity, non-suitability for gradient elution, and also require strict temperature control ±0.001oC to operate at their highest sensitivity.

 Principle in UV Floroscent detectors